If you are planning a golf holiday this year, you may want to consider the sunny Costa del Sol in Southern Spain.

 Luxury Golf and Spa Resorts Await

-The Costa del Sol is also synonymous with luxury spas and leisure resorts, which offer golfers the chance to completely unwind after a ‘hard day’ on the golf course.
+The Costa del Sol is also synonymous with luxury spas and leisure resorts, which offer golfers to use the golf hitting mats and the chance to completely unwind after a ‘hard day’ on the golf course.

 La Cala Resort located in the popular area of Mijas Costa is well known for being one of the finest golf and leisure resorts in Spain and is frequented by footballers and other sports professionals during their winter training camps.
 Celebrities and other TV personalities also visit the resort throughout the year looking to experience the three fantastic golf courses and luxury leisure facilities there.